 Webull is a commission-free stock and ETF trading platform that was launched in 2017.
-Today, it has nearly 10 million users across the U.S. and around the globe.
+Today, it has over 10 million users across the U.S. and around the globe.

 It quickly became known for its extensive menu of offerings, ranging from technical indicators to simulated trading to a wide variety of advice from analysts.

 Because of this deep wealth of resources, Webull caters to more seasoned traders who are actively involved in the market.
-It is not intended for passive, longer-term investors who may not have the need for real-time updates and financial calendars.
+It is not intended for passive, longer-term investors who may not have the need for real-time updates and technical indicators.

 In fact, it can be overwhelming for complete beginners to take in all the info Webull offers.

 However, the app itself has a well-organized design and it is easy enough to navigate.
 Webull is mobile-web based and desktop accessible.

 In this article, we will be covering some of the ins and outs of Webull, explaining exactly how this app works!
 So even if you're a complete beginner, don't worry we'll have you up and running in no time.